 Hundreds gather to remember former fire chief fatally shot at Trump rally in Pennsylvania

-Hundreds of people gathered to remember the former fire chief shot and killed at a weekend rally for former President Donald Trump and were urged to seek unity and healing in the rural area of Pennsylvania shaken by the violence perpetrated by a local man
+Hundreds of people gathered Wednesday to remember the former fire chief shot and killed at a weekend rally for former President Donald Trump in the rural area of Pennsylvania shaken by violence perpetrated by a local 20-year-old man

-SARVAR, Pa. -- Hundreds of people gathered Wednesday to remember the former fire chief shot and killed at a weekend rally for former President Donald Trump, and were urged to seek unity and healing in the rural area of Pennsylvania shaken by the violence perpetrated by a local 20-year-old man.
+SARVAR, Pa. -- Hundreds of people gathered Wednesday to remember the former fire chief shot and killed at a weekend rally for former President Donald Trump in a rural area of Pennsylvania shaken by violence perpetrated by a local 20-year-old man.

 Outside Lernersville Speedway in Sarvar, Pennsylvania, where the vigil was being held for Corey Comperatore, a sign read: “Rest in Peace Corey, Thank You For Your Service,” with the logo of his fire company.